 So much blame has been directed at the Frenchman, currently in his fifteenth year at Arsenal’s helm, and it was without question Arsenal’s weakest team fielded against United that I’ve seen in many, many years, even the past years Carling Cup teams have been more impressive.
 But… it’s not Wenger’s fault that ill discipline has lead to consecutive red cards in each Premier League outing (plus Song’s ban) and injuries/illness’s have plagued the first team.

 It’s not just the Frenchman that is holding the Gunners back.
 Recently we posted this article which appeared on justarsenal.com.
-They backed Wenger and instead aimed their criticism at the Gunners board and their focus on money making rather than trophy winning.
+They backed Wenger and instead aimed their criticism at the Gunners board rather than trophy winning.

 Wenger himself has admitted that Arsenal aren’t on the same level wage-wise to their rivals.
 We may not be as cash rich and just plain stupid as Manchester City, but we have the funds to pay our ‘world class’ players (not many left now..) the wages they deserve and wages that is necessary to attract more top talent.
 Because why would a player like Hazard for example come to Arsenal or Nasri resign a contract and only receive £80-90k a week, whereas they would get double that elsewhere and guaranteed trophy contention.

 The board need a serious re-think of their wage strategy and invest heavily in the squad now before it’s too late.
 The money is there waiting to be spent, and in the meanwhile Arsenal’s title hopes are falling by the wayside.
 I believe that they aren’t even trying to win the league this year, even Wenger has merely stated that he is satisfied with qualifying for the Champions League.
 Where is the ambition?
 If the board wants to continue to make big money we need to remain a top class club.